aonkeeper4/aonHelper/README.md

   - ever gotten really pissed when trying to connect lightning between rooms? me too! makes lightning visually connect to the edges of rooms so u dont have to fiddle with eeveehelper global modifiers not working
 - Intro Facing Controller
   - some intro types don't let you set the player facing with spawn facing triggers which sucks so i made this. makes the map intro animation face whatever way u want
+- Quantize Colorgrade Controller
+  - when applying a colorgrade, if the color to be mapped does not exist, celeste will interpolate between the 4 adjacent colors on the colorgrade to calculate the resulting color. with this controller, this will not happen and instead the closest color will be used.
+- Dream Dash Through Transition Controller
+  - lets u use dream blocks across screen transitions properly. note: while this controller is active, dream dashing into the side of a screen where there is no available transition will kill you.

-for all of the controllers listed here, just place it in the room where you want its effect. most of them have flag fields to only be active when a certain flag is set, if they dont or you want to report any other bugs or feature requests then ping me in celestecord (@aonkeeper4)
+for all of the controllers listed here, just place it in the room where you want its effect. all of the gameplay-related ones have flag fields to only be active when a certain flag is set. if want to report any bugs or feature requests then ping me in celestecord (@aonkeeper4)

 happy modding :glumbsup: